Muslim women whose relatives were killed in the massacre outside the Srebrenica-Potočari Memorial in Srebrenica, Bosnia. All photos by the author

 There are 8,372 names engraved into stone at Srebrenica-Potočari Memorial and Cemetery for the Victims of the 1995 Genocide.

-As of July, 2012, 6,838 genocide victims have been identified through DNA analysis of body parts recovered from mass graves; as of July, 2013, 6,066 victims have been buried at the Memorial Centre of Potočari.
-Serbian President Tomislav Nikolić officially apologised for the massacre, although he stopped short of calling it genocide.
+As of July 2012, 6,838 genocide victims have been identified through DNA analysis of body parts recovered from mass graves; as of July 2013, 6,066 victims have been buried at the Memorial Centre of Potočari.
+Serbian President Tomislav Nikolić officially apologized for the massacre, although he stopped short of calling it genocide.

-On the 4th of October, 2005, the Special Bosnian Serb Government Working Group said that 25,083 people were involved in the broader Srebrenica operation, including 19,473 members of various Bosnian Serb armed forces; the number of direct participants in the slaughter is thought to be lower, however – perhaps 1,000 people.
-17,074 of the individuals involved in the military operation have been identified by name.
-It has also been reported that some 892 of those suspects still hold positions at, or are employed by, the government of Republika Srpska, the Serbian state tucked into Bosnia and Herzegovina.
+On October 4, 2005, the Special Bosnian Serb Government Working Group said that 25,083 people were involved in the broader Srebrenica operation, including 19,473 members of various Bosnian Serb armed forces; the number of direct participants in the slaughter is thought to be lower, however—perhaps 1,000 people.
+Of the individuals involved in the military operation, 17,074 have been identified by name.
+It has also been reported that some 892 of those suspects still hold positions at or are employed by the government of Republika Srpska, the Serbian state tucked into Bosnia and Herzegovina.
 Their names remain an official secret.

 Ratko Mladić is finally in prison at the Hague after being on the run for 16 years.
 But the world is still waiting for the outcome of the trial.